JUMP TO:

 (Due to the stupid-steepness of the climb these might look similar at first glance, but the COROS is telling me total elevation gain on my *entire route* left, whereas the Garmin at right is telling me I have 4.58km to the top of the climb, 1009m to the top of the climb, ascending at 1,050m/hour, and an average gradient of 22%.
 Also, that it’s the 1st of 6 climbs.)

 And that all gets back to the reality that while the COROS NOMAD has some quirks around syncing routes and such, it ultimately has offline topographic maps.
 Something that the more expensive Garmin Instinct 3 lacks.
-As I said when the Instinct 3 launched, it seemed bizarre to lack maps when all of their sub-$500 competitors had it, and the COROS NOMAD only doubles-down on that.
+As I said when the Instinct 3 launched, it seemed bizarre to lack maps when all of their sub-$500 competitors had them, and the COROS NOMAD only doubles down on that.

 Got Fish?

-Now it’s hard to tell whether or not COROS had made statistically significant market share inroads there, but, it appears their next segment is going to be fishing.
-They’ve added a boatload of fishing related features here, including logging in the app too.
+Now it’s hard to tell whether or not COROS has made statistically significant market share inroads there, but it appears their next segment is going to be fishing.
+They’ve added a boatload of fishing-related features here, including logging in the app, too.
 Obviously, fishing is a huge sport, but COROS has zero history or brand name recognition in it (or adjacent realms like boating).
 So whether or not COROS can find market share remains to be seen.
 Nonetheless, let’s talk about how it works.

 First up, you’ll choose one of the specific fishing modes, which are: